oracle/rwloadsim/rwl/test/TEST.md

 ```
 @testuser
 ```
-Do make sure the rwltest user gets the privilege to execute dbms_lock.
+Do make sure the rwltest user gets the privilege to execute dbms_lock, which may require you to log in to the root container of a multitenant database.

 Some tests require DRCP to be configured, which can be done using the cpool.sql script.
 If your database is a PDB, you need access to the root to start DRCP.
-Potentially modify the script cpool.sql and execute it as SYSDBA (in the root database) to start DRCP:
+Potentially modify the script cpool.sql and execute it as SYSDBA (in the root database if multitenant) to start DRCP:
 ```
 @cpool
 ```